micromark/micromark-extension-gfm-footnote/readme.md

 Importantly, while labels *can* include [string][micromark-content-types] content (character escapes and character references), these are not considered when matching.
-To illustrate, neither definition matches the call:
+To illustrate, neither definition matches the reference:

 ```markdown
 [^a&amp;b]: x